 - Can you please give any remarks on our work culture?

-- Do you think that your superiors communicate their views with you in good way?
+- Do you think that your superiors communicate their views with you in a good way?

-- Will you tell me about your impression about our organisation till now?
+- Will you tell me about your impression of our organization till now?

 - Questions related to their career goals

 Every employee aspires to learn new things at his or her workplace, gain experience and grow professionally.
 As such, it is your responsibility to keep them motivated and inspired in the workplace.
 Asking them such questions would display your supportive nature in front of them.
 Thus, they will be much more confident about you as their manager and wouldn’t hesitate to speak their mind freely.

 Examples of career-related one on one meeting questions